All Aboard Minnesota Vision

-The easiest way to develop the current Twin Cities-Chicago route with minimal investment is to add a second daytime train at 79 mph on an alternate schedule to the present Amtrak Empire Builder train.
+The easiest and lowest cost way to develop the current Twin Cities-Chicago corridor with minimal investment is to add a second daytime train on the current Amtrak route at 79 mph on an alternate schedule to the present Amtrak Empire Builder train.

 TWIN CITIES-ST. CLOUD-FARGO/MOORHEAD